aminbeigi/Affine-Cipher/README.md

 </p>

 ## Description
-Caesar-Cipher encrypts the characters of a selected file and writes the output into a new file using Caesar Cipher encryption.
+Affine-Cipher will encrypt a selected file given two keys (alpha and beta) and write the generated output into a new file.

 ## Requirements
 * Python 3.8.2